-Proposed Improvements to Alternate Modes: Currently, there are no existing bicycle or pedestrian facilities on this section of Route 7.
-The project is located outside of the urban boundary and is not ranked "high" for walkable trips or everyday biking.
-MassDOT's Complete Streets Section will evaluate this location for bicycle and pedestrian accommodation and an appropriate design will be prescribed.
+Proposed Improvements to Alternate Modes: Currently, no existing bicycle or pedestrian facilities exist on this section of Route 7.
+The project is located outside the urban boundary and is not ranked "high" for walkable trips or everyday biking.
+As of February 2024, no shoulder widening, bike lanes, or sidewalks are proposed.